jreel/jreel.github.io/_posts/2017-07-20-installing-jekyll-on-windows.md

 3. From within your Jekyll project directory, run `jekyll serve`.
 Browse to your site at [http://localhost:4000](http://localhost:4000).
 Jump for joy.

    *(Jumping in rage instead?
-Consult the "Not working?" section below.)*
+Consult the "It's Not Working!" section below.)*

 That's the *minimum* necessary.
 If you want to use any Ruby gems (for plugins or other additional functionality), you'll likely have to install other packages as well.
      If you get errors when trying to `gem install` anything, check [Dave's guide to install Ruby](http://daverupert.com/2016/06/ruby-on-rails-on-bash-on-ubuntu-on-windows/) to see how to install some